- Bus Pass Program

 Ride LTD Free

 All regular City employees can ride the LTD bus for free!
 Eligible employees are sent a yearly email with their personal bus pass code.
 Add your code to the LTD Umo Mobility app to get started riding.
 Check out LTD's Umo Mobility FAQs for handy tips.
-For route planning assistance contact Lee Shoemaker, City of Eugene Bicycle and Pedestrian Coordinator and contact the Benefits Staff if you are a new employee and have not received your bus pass code or for other questions.
+For route planning assistance contact Shane Rhodes, City of Eugene Bicycle and Pedestrian Coordinator and contact the Benefits Staff if you are a new employee and have not received your bus pass code or for other questions.

 Park and Ride